quatronostro/Python_homework/README.md

 ## <a href="https://github.com/quatronostro/Python_homework/tree/main/nested_ifelse_example">nested_ifelse_examplePython</a>

-There is good <a href= "https://github.com/quatronostro/Java_homework/blob/main/myHomepractise/src/H01_home_practise/nested_ifElse.java">example for nested if else's on Java</a>.
+There is a good <a href= "https://github.com/quatronostro/Java_homework/blob/main/myHomepractise/src/H01_home_practise/nested_ifElse.java">example for nested if else's on Java</a>.
 I translate it in Python In this example we take gender from user and take age.
 Program is going to inform user if he/she will be retire or not.